rhysd/kiro-editor/README.md

   which gets key input, updates a text buffer and highlight then renders screen.
 - [`text_buffer.rs`](src/text_buffer.rs): Exports `TextBuffer` struct, which manages an editing text buffer as `Vec<Row>`.
 It also contains metadata such as file name and file type of the buffer.
+- [`edit_diff.rs`](src/edit_diff.rs): Editing text is defined as applying sequence of diffs to text.
+  This module exports an enum `EditDiff` which represents the diff and logic to apply it to text.
 - [`row.rs`](src/row.rs): Exports `Row` struct which represents one line of text buffer and contains actual text and rendered text.
 Since Kiro is dedicated for UTF-8 text editing, internal text buffer is also kept as UTF-8 string.
 When the internal text buffer is updated by `Editor`, it automatically updates rendered text also.
 It may also contain character indices for UTF-8 non-ASCII characters (Please see below 'UTF-8 Support' section).
+- [`history.rs`](src/history.rs): It exports struct `History` which manages the edit history.
+The history is represented as sequence of edit diffs.
+It manages the state of undo/redo and how many changes should happen on one undo/redo operation.
 - [`input.rs`](src/input.rs): Exports `StdinRawMode` struct and `InputSequences` iterator.
   `StdinRawMode` setups STDIN as raw mode (disable various terminal features such as echo back).
   `InputSequences` reads user's key input as byte sequence with timeout and parses it as stream of